Gordon Beckham

-James Gordon Beckham III (born September 16, 1986) is an American former professional baseball infielder who serves as a fill-in sportscaster for the Chicago White Sox of Major League Baseball.
-He played in Major League Baseball (MLB) for the Chicago White Sox, Los Angeles Angels of Anaheim, Atlanta Braves, San Francisco Giants, Seattle Mariners, and Detroit Tigers.
+James Gordon Beckham III (born September 16, 1986) is an American former professional baseball infielder who serves as a fill-in sportscaster for the Atlanta Braves and Chicago White Sox of Major League Baseball (MLB).
+He played in MLB for the White Sox, Los Angeles Angels of Anaheim, Braves, San Francisco Giants, Seattle Mariners, and Detroit Tigers.

 Amateur career

 A native of Atlanta, Beckham attended The Westminster Schools, where he played quarterback and free safety on the football team.

 Beckham went on to play college baseball for the University of Georgia.
 As a freshman in 2006, Beckham started all 81 at shortstop, helping to lead the Bulldogs to the College World Series.
 He was named a Freshman All-American that year.
 As a sophomore, he started all 56 games that Georgia played.
 After his sophomore season in 2007, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he batted .284 with 9 home runs in 42 games, was named the starting shortstop for the East Division All-Star team, and helped lead the Red Sox to the league championship.

 As a junior, he was the only unanimous selection to the All-SEC First Team and was selected as the SEC Player of the Year.
 He was also selected as an All-American, an Academic All-American, a Finalist for the NCAA Player of the Year and a Finalist for the Golden Spikes Award.
 He led the NCAA in home runs that year, setting the school's single season home run record (26) and tied the school record for most home runs in a career (51) against NC State on June 8, 2008 in the deciding third game of the Super Regionals that sent Georgia to the College World Series.
 The home run came on his last at-bat at his home Foley Field, after which he received a curtain call.
 On June 25, 2008 with his last at bat as a college player, Beckham tied Matt Clark of LSU as the 2008 season home run leader (28).